 My name is Barend de Rooij, and I'm an Assistant Professor of Ethics at Tilburg University.

-I joined the department in January of 2022 after completing a joint PhD in Philosophy at the University of Sheffield and the University of Groningen.
+I joined the department in January of 2022 after completing a joint PhD in Philosophy at the University of Sheffield (UoS) and the University of Groningen (UG).
 In my doctoral research, which was supervised by Boudewijn de Bruin (UG) and Miranda Fricker (NYU), I studied the notion of group character, or the idea that collectives can instantiate virtuous or vicious character states qua group.

 Before moving to Sheffield, I completed an MA in Philosophy and European Studies at KU Leuven.
 I also hold an MLitt in Philosophy from the University of St. Andrews.
-During my BA at Leiden University College, I spent some time studying philosophy at Rutgers University, where my passion for analytic philosophy was awakened.
+During my BA at Leiden University College, I spent some time studying philosophy at Rutgers University, where I discovered my passion for analytic philosophy.